-- The project must conservatively assume a loss of all previously verified emission reductions and removals associated with the excluded area. - A project description deviation must be described in the subsequent monitoring report and assessed by a VVB. - The project proponent must submit vectorized digital files (e.g., KML) to Verra that clearly differentiate the remaining Udef PA from the excluded instance. - The baseline emissions must be recalculated to adjust to the revised Udef PA.
+- The project must conservatively assume a loss of all previously verified emission reductions and removals associated with the excluded area. - The project proponent must submit vectorized digital files (e.g., KML) to Verra that clearly differentiate the remaining UDef PA from the excluded instance. - The baseline emissions must be recalculated by the project proponent to adjust to the • revised UDef PA.